MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 Each flower possesses five green, lanceolate sepals and five fused petals with small lobes at the tip, making up the corolla.
 Within the flowers, there are five stamens, alternately positioned with the petals, bearing filaments and anthers for pollen production.
 The single pistil consists of an elongated ovary, style, and a bifurcated stigma.

 These flowers exhibit an inferior ovary, positioned below the attachment point, and a long, slender style.
 The absence of stipules is a notable feature, while the involucre surrounds the capitulum with hooked bracts.
 The tall peduncle supports the capitulum, with a height ranging from 50 to 150 cm (20 to 60 inches), while the pedicels are short, measuring 1 to 2 cm (0.4 to 0.8 inches).

+The following table shows in detail the morphological characteristics of Arctium lappa flowers.

 | Characteristic | Description |
 | --- | --- |